Time Management Skills Quiz: Find Out What You Don’t Know

 There are 168 hours in a week.

 Even if you’re working full time and raising a family, that leaves plenty of time to pursue the things that really matter—including a degree.

 Skeptical?
-Take our quiz and see where you can free up some extra time!
+Take our time management skills quiz and see where you can free up some extra time!

 You and your family need to be at an important appointment by 7:00 p.m.
 It’s a 30-minute drive.
 When do you leave your house?

 A) At 6:45, unfortunately.
 We’ll call to say we’re running late.